Mary Berry Mini Quiche Recipe

 How To Make Mary Berry Mini Quiche

-1. Make the pastry: In a large bowl, rub the butter into the flour with your fingertips until the mixture resembles fine breadcrumbs.
-Gradually add the cold water, mixing with your hand until the dough comes together in a ball.
-Wrap the dough in plastic wrap and chill in the refrigerator for at least 30 minutes.
+1. Make the pastry: Put the flour in a large bowl and add the chilled butter cubes.
+Rub the fat into the flour with your fingertips until it looks like fine breadcrumbs with no large lumps left.
+Pour in the cold water and use your hand to bring the dough together into a smooth ball.
+Wrap the pastry in clingfilm and leave it in the fridge for 30 minutes to rest.

 Mary Berry Mini Quiche Recipe